'Lagging behind': Bay doctor starts petition for more menopausal hormone therapy options

 “This petition is urging Pharmac to avoid another decade of delay and give New Zealand women fully funded access to more options for the safest form of estrogen.”

-Dear, who set up a clinic dedicated to the treatment of menopause in early 2022, previously launched a petition aiming to reduce the stigma around the condition.
-That survey was signed by more than 4000 people, with results due to be released this month.
+Dear, who set up a clinic dedicated to the treatment of menopause in early 2022, previously launched a survey aiming to reduce the stigma around the condition.
+More than 4000 people took part, with results due to be released this month.

 Dear said menopause was an inevitable phase in every woman’s life, and by 2030, the world population of menopausal and post-menopausal women was projected to increase to 1.2 billion.